 Another great college town – and Cambridge’s historic rival – is Oxford.
 Just 60 minutes by train, a day trip from London to Oxford is ideal for travellers young and old.

-Beyond the university, Oxford is home to a great number of attractions and activities.
+Beyond the university, there are many other great things to do in Oxford.
+The city is home to a great number of attractions and activities.
 It has a compact city centre that is mostly pedestrianised making it not only easy but safe to explore on foot.
 With many shops to visit, markets to browse, bridges to cross and landmarks to see, you certainly won’t be bored on a day trip to Oxford.

 Need to save money?
 Check out the cheapest hostels in Manchester, England!